xray-forge/xray-16-types/docs/plugins/tracy.md

 ﻿# tracy Plugin

-`xray16/plugins/tracy` injects [Tracy profiler](https://github.com/wolfpld/tracy) zone markers into emitted Lua.
+Use `xray16/plugins/tracy` to inject [Tracy profiler](https://github.com/wolfpld/tracy) zone markers into emitted Lua.

 Enable it for profiling builds.
 Keep it disabled for release builds.